tkhamez/swagger-eve-php/README.md

 ##### Versioning scheme since 1.0.0

-* patch: generated client from a new [swagger.json](https://esi.evetech.net/_latest/swagger.json) file, refer to [esi-issues/changelog.md](https://github.com/esi/esi-issues/blob/master/changelog.md) (note, however, that the date is not always correct there) and/or generated with a new patch version of the generator library
+* Patch: Generated client from a new [swagger.json](https://esi.evetech.net/_latest/swagger.json) file, refer to [esi-issues/changelog.md](https://github.com/esi/esi-issues/blob/master/changelog.md) (note, however, that the date is not always correct there) and/or generated with a new patch version of the generator library
-* minor: switched to a new minor version of the generator library
+* Minor: Switched to a new minor version of the generator library
-* major: switched to a new major version of the generator library, switched to another generator library or another breaking change.
+* Major: Switched to a new major version of the generator library, switched to another generator library or another breaking change.

+See https://github.com/OpenAPITools/openapi-generator/releases for generator library changes.

 ##### Notable changes other than API updates